How Do You Evaluate a Candidate's Ability to Learn and Adapt Under Pressure?

 Dear Pallavi,

-a) What steps do you take to avoid repetition of the mistakes that happen in the course of your work?
-Have you maintained any records to avoid repetition of the mistakes?
-If yes, what are those and how these were useful to you?
+a) What steps do you take to avoid the repetition of mistakes that happen in the course of your work?
+Have you maintained any records to avoid the repetition of mistakes?
+If yes, what are those and how were they useful to you?

-(This question is asked to check whether candidate learns from the past mistake or not.
-Many persons do not take any steps to avoid mistakes in future and they waste their time in sorting out the mistakes.)
+(This question is asked to check whether the candidate learns from past mistakes or not.
+Many persons do not take any steps to avoid mistakes in the future, and they waste their time sorting out mistakes.)

-b) Have you taken any formal training programme to improve your knowledge base?
-If yes, what type of that course was?
+b) Have you taken any formal training programs to improve your knowledge base?
+If yes, what type of course was it?
 What knowledge did you implement in your work?
-How you or your organisation was benefited because of this implementation?
+How were you or your organization benefited because of this implementation?

 c) Have you conducted any formal training for your subordinates?
-If yes, what steps did you take to build training skills in you?
+If yes, what steps did you take to build training skills in yourself?

-(This question is bit deceptive.
-Candidate may feel that the question was about training but practically it is about learning attitude.
-Unless one has learning attitude, one cannot conduct any training.)
+(This question is a bit deceptive.
+The candidate may feel that the question was about training, but practically it is about a learning attitude.
+Unless one has a learning attitude, one cannot conduct any training.)

 d) Have you read any books related to your work?
-If yes, then name the books?
-What did you like most about the books and what you did no like?
+If yes, then name the books.
+What did you like most about the books and what did you not like?
 Have you implemented any knowledge in your regular job?

-e) In the course of your career have you passed through tough situation?
+e) In the course of your career, have you passed through tough situations?
 If yes, what was the situation?
-How did you maintain your emotional control while passing through touch situation?
+How did you maintain your emotional control while passing through a tough situation?

-f) Do you face a situation where you do not get time to take breathe also?
-If yes, then what type of this situation is?
+f) Do you face situations where you do not get time to take a breath also?
+If yes, what type of situation is this?

-g) Have you handled the job that are out of your regular work (like HR, Purchase, Marketing etc)?
+g) Have you handled jobs that are out of your regular work (like HR, Purchase, Marketing, etc)?

-h) Have you handled diverse type of jobs?
+h) Have you handled diverse types of jobs?
 If yes, what were those?
 What was your experience?
 What was your learning because of these assignments?

 Hope the above questions are useful to you.

-Final note: - Asking question to a job candidate is easy.
+Final note: Asking questions to a job candidate is easy.
 Nevertheless, if you are conducting a job interview, then ask these questions to yourself first and find out whether you have answers.
 The above questions can be used for self-test also.

 Thanks,